scrapy/scrapy/docs/topics/request-response.rst

     is the same as for the :class:`Response` class and is not documented here.

     :param encoding: is a string which contains the encoding to use for this response.
-If you create a :class:`TextResponse` object with a unicode body, it will be encoded using this encoding (remember the body attribute is always a string).
-If ``encoding`` is ``None`` (default value), the encoding will be looked up in the response headers and body instead.
+If you create a :class:`TextResponse` object with a string as body, it will be converted to bytes encoded using this encoding.
+If *encoding* is ``None`` (default), the encoding will be looked up in the response headers and body instead.
     :type encoding: str

     :class:`TextResponse` objects support the following attributes in addition